HatzumyG/-Dolce-Delizia/wp-content/plugins/hostinger/readme.txt

 1.6.7 (2023-09-08)

 - Bugfixes
-- Redirect all users from hpanel
+- Redirect all users from hPanel
 - Text changes

 1.7.0 (2023-09-08)